-Show students one of the weekly mileage cards at the end of this chapter.
+During this first session, have students sit down in a circle and show them the weekly mileage cards.
 Explain that there will be monthly winners for the Boy and the Girl who walks the farthest in each homeroom, grade and building.
 Talk about when and where students can walk.
 Perhaps in your school it will only be during Physical Education class.
 Or perhaps you will have arranged other opportunities, such as around the school track before school or from remote drop-off points on or near the campus.

-Tell students they can get credit for walking to school - or for walking from any point their parents might decide to start dropping them off.
+Tell students they can get credit for walking to school - or for walking from any point their parents might decide to start droping them off.
 Tell them that if their parents give them permission, they can walk at home - but to ask their parents to help them figure out a route AND to measure it for accurate reporting.

 Describe whatever incentives, recognition and prizes, if any, that will be given to students who walk during this program.

-Then tell the students to do a few more laps.
-Tell them they've got five minutes and you'll give them a straw or popsicle stick each time they finish a lap.
+Then tell the students to do a few laps.
+Tell them they've got five minutes - and you'll give them a straw or popsicle stick each time they finish a lap.
 "OK, ready?" you ask.
 "Let's see who can walk or run the most laps in five minutes!
 GO!"